KcprZtn/KcprZtn/README.md

 Hello, my name is Kacper.
 This is my new github account I created after short break from programming so it's quite empty.

 Currently I'm working on getting better at C# and SQL.
-I am mainly interested in creating web applications using MVC with ASP.NET Core 3.1.\
+I am mainly interested in creating web applications using .NET MVC.
 Although at this moment I don't have access to most applications I made in the past, you can look at one that I made recently.\
 It's hosted on heroku so feel free to check it out: https://pets-mvc.herokuapp.com